xmacex/xmacex.github.io/README.md

 ## Other formats

-- [What fits in a file?]().
-An exhibition at Ruhr University Bochum.
+- [What fits in a file?](https://www.virtuelle-lebenswelten.de/blog-post/phd-ata-what-data-looks-like-03-06--31-07-2024) An exhibition at Ruhr University Bochum (2024).
 - [Software and the sonic subconscious of the digital](https://open.ruhr-uni-bochum.de/en/lernangebot/software-and-sonic-subconscious-digital-oer).
 An Open Educational Resource (OER) on software studies and sound studies (2024).
 - [Creative programming in the wake of Modernism](https://open.ruhr-uni-bochum.de/en/lernangebot/creative-programming-wake-modernism-oer).
 An Open Educational Resource (OER) on creative programming with p5.js (2024).
 - [Database of Byzantine Book Epigrams](https://doi.org/10.5281/zenodo.7682523), with the DBBE team at UGent and Ghent Centre for Digital Humanities (2023)